DevNadaara/flutter-blog-app/README.md

 A Flutter blog app

-## Mohamed Abdirhamna Ahmed Ca119704
+## Mohamed Abdirahman Ahmed C119704

 ## I used nodejs rest api to build this flutter blog app